top of page

 This hay container is similar, but works well in a cage where you need to hang the hay feeder.

-It is important not to over feed the rabbit.
+It is important not to over feed your bunny.
 You should be able to feel the bumps of the rabbits vertebrae, along his or her spine.
 If the bumps are sharp or pointed, it is possible that the rabbit may be too thin.
 If you cannot feel the vertebrae, the rabbit is likely overweight.
 You should not be able to pinch rolls off your rabbit's skin.
 It is important for bunnies to have plenty of exercise too, so that will play a role in how much you feed your bunny as well.

 Rabbits are very clean animals and like to groom themselves.
 It is essential that you brush your rabbit about once a week, because bunnies are not able to vomit hairballs out, like a cat can do.
 This can cause wool block in a bunny.
 To prevent this, just brush them at least once a week.
 When they are shedding, you may want to brush them more often.
 They tend to molt once or twice a year.
 Some bunnies do this all at once and others slowly lose it over many months.